-My husband Chris and I, Ula, have a small home kennel, outside the town of Elmira, Ontario where we have a 2 acre property that our dogs run and can play to their hearts desire.
+My husband Chris and I, Ula, are Barbet breeders outside the town of Elmira, Ontario where we have a 2 acre property that our dogs can run and play on to their hearts desire.
 We have been best friends for some 10+ years and on May 7, 2008 we were married in Negril, Jamaica.
 The greatest journey we have gone on together is that with our BARBET, one that has opened our hearts to preserving this once almost extinct breed of French Water Dog.

-Chris and I went to our first dog show in 2007 where we met the Barbet and were able to spend some time with Polish (z Górki Podduchownej) and French (di Barbochos Reiau de Prouvenco) imports owned by Biscay Waterdogs.
+Chris and I first met the Barbet in 2007 where we were able to spend some time with Polish (z Górki Podduchownej) and French (di Barbochos Reiau de Prouvenco) imports.
 At that point there had not been any Barbet litters born in Ontario and the first litter was planned for June 2008.
-In the summer we had fallen in love with our brown girl Satine Biscay’s Precious Pearl (Alma z Górki Podduchownej X Quaciëndas Cirocco Cristaline) who’s personality gave light to ‘The Friendly Barbet’.
-In December 2008 we showed Satine at the Elora Gorge Kennel Club show, where we first met the breed.
-Chris’ and Satine’s debut in the show ring, earned her a point, which led us into the show world.
+That following summer we had fallen in love with our brown girl Satine Biscay’s Precious Pearl and her affectionate personality gave light to ‘THE FRIENDLY BARBET’.
+In December 2008 we showed Satine at the Elora Gorge Kennel Club show where Chris and Satine earned their first point leading us into the show world.

 On October 25, 2010 we welcomed our first litter of Barbet puppies into the world.
-Satine and Chmurnik had a litter of 8 beautiful and healthy puppies, which became our Nappyroots ‘A’ litter.
-Then on September 1, 2011, Daphné and Chmurnik had a litter of 8 puppies, two of which were the first fawn Barbet in North America (one male and one female).
-This then became our Nappyroots ‘B’ litter.
-In 2012 we are planning two litters, our C and D Nappyroots puppies.
+Satine and Chmurnik had a litter of eight beautiful and healthy puppies, which became our Nappyroots A litter.
+Then on September 1, 2011 Daphné and Chmurnik had a litter of eight puppies, two of which were the first fawn male and sand female Barbet in North America.
+This became our Nappyroots B litter.

 Vive le Barbet!